 - Delay in start-up.

-Do you understand what you’re signing?
+Contractual Liability Insurance - do you understand what you're signing?

 After tendering, negotiating and working hard to secure a job, signing a Work Contract can seem like a mere formality, plus you’ve got insurance – so if anything goes wrong you’re covered, right?